prashant-aggarwal/aws-infrastructure-capstone-project/1_setup_environment_packer/READ.md

 	terraform -v
 	git --version
 	packer --version
+7. If you are logged in as root user, then change it to ec2-user via command: sudo su - ec2-user.
-7. Configure AWS credentials using aws configure
+8. Configure AWS secret credentials using aws configure.
-8. The EC2 instance is ready for performing the step #3 Creating a simple virtual machine.
+9. The EC2 instance is ready for performing the step #3 Creating a simple virtual machine.